 - 1. Law on Accounting Act was created contrary to the requirements of global standards, on the basis of void European Union Directives; - 2.
 Law on Accounting provides several reporting bases, IFRS (International Financial Reporting Standards), IFRS for SMEs (International Standard for small and medium entities) and the Rulebook of the Ministry of Finance which represents a set of incomplete, unclear and undefined principles, rules, methods and procedures of recognition, valuation and disclosure, which are predominantly opposed to IAS/IFRS, and required for almost 97% of legal persons and other entities.
 By adopting such provisions the legislator has broken the unity of Serbian market and thus harmed the transparency of financial reporting; - 3.
-Law on Accounting completely ignores (does not mention) the main creators of the quality of financial statements, i.e. international professional regulations though it was translated and published, or professional accountants (in Serbia there are more than 40,000), whose path of development consisting of acquiring knowledge, professional skills, ethics and attitudes, has lead from secondary schools, to colleges and universities, and continues through permanent education provided by the professional organization that is a member of the International Federation of Accountants (IFAC); - 4.
+Law on Accounting completely ignores (does not mention) the main creators of the quality of financial statements, i.e. professional accountants (in Serbia there are more than 40,000), whose path of development consisting of acquiring knowledge, professional skills, ethics and attitudes has lead from secondary schools, to colleges and universities, and continues through permanent education in professional organizations; - 4.
 The maker of the Law on Accounting ignores the activities of the International Federation of Accountants (IFAC) and the European Federation of Accountants (FEE) aimed at the global harmonization of financial reporting.
 As a result, financial statements is Serbia are nontransparent and unsuitable for potential investors, creditors and business partners; - 5.
 The existence of multiple Charts of Accounts, leads directly to the break-up of a united Serbian market, prevents the evaluation of macroeconomic indicators, which threatens the reliability of planning budget revenues. - 6.
 New Law on Accounting and the bylaws enacted thereunder, impose additional expenses on the Serbian economy in amount of several hundred million euros, while providing a fertile ground for the gray economy and various financial irregularities.